eProsima/Integration-Service-docs/docs/technical.rst

     :start-after: // Writer Write Start
     :end-before: // Writer Write End

-This is useful if you're sure that version of the method will be never called.
+This is useful to be sure that version of the method will be never called.

 ISReader
 ^^^^^^^^